frontenddogma/web-development-glossary/manuscript/l.md

 : A time interval between the stimulation and response, or, from a more general point of view, a time delay between the cause and the effect of some physical change in the system being observed.
 Latency is physically a consequence of the limited velocity with which any physical interaction can propagate.
 The magnitude of this velocity is always less than or equal to the speed of light.
 Therefore, every physical system with any physical separation (distance) between cause and effect will experience some sort of latency, regardless of the nature of stimulation that it has been exposed to.&nbsp;[†](#w-latency)

 LaTeX
 : A document preparation system.
-When writing, the writer uses plain text as opposed to the formatted text found in WYSIWYG (“what you see is what you get”) word processors like Microsoft Word, LibreOffice Writer and Apple Pages.
-The writer uses markup tagging conventions to define the general structure of a document (such as article, book, or letter), to stylise text throughout a document (such as bold and italics), and to add citations and cross-references.
+When writing, the writer uses plain text as opposed to the formatted text found in WYSIWYG (“what you see is what you get”) word processors like Microsoft Word, LibreOffice Writer, or Apple Pages.
+The writer uses markup tagging conventions to define the general structure of a document (such as article, book, or letter), to stylize text throughout a document (such as bold and italics), and to add citations and cross-references.
 A TeX distribution such as TeX Live or MikTeX is used to produce an output file (such as PDF or DVI) suitable for printing or digital distribution.&nbsp;[†](#w-latex) ℹ︎&nbsp;[latex-project.org](https://www.latex-project.org/)

 Launch
 : The (usually public) release of a new software or hardware product.